dividedmind/statistics-done-wrong/p-value.rst

 positive.
-For example, if I test 20 jelly bean flavors which do not cause acne at all, and look for a correlation at :math:`p < 0.05` significance, I have a 64% chance of a false positive result.\ :cite:p:`Smith:1987uz` If I test 45 materials, the chance of false positive is as high as 90%.
+For example, if I test 20 jelly bean flavors which do not cause acne at all, and look for a correlation at :math:`p < 0.05` significance, I have a 64% chance of a false positive result.\ :cite:p:`Smith:1987uz` If I test 45 flavors, the chance of false positive is as high as 90%.

 It's easy to make multiple comparisons, and it doesn't have to be as obvious as testing twenty potential medicines.
 Track the symptoms of a dozen patients for a